 Any member of staff who has concerns about a pupil (but who has not received a disclosure of abuse) should also make a record using the concern form.
-It is important that all concerns, discussions and decisions made and the reasons for those decisions should be recorded in writing.
-If in doubt about recording requirements staff should discuss this with the DSL.
+It is important that all concerns, discussions and

 In cases of concern (as opposed to disclosure) the concern form should be passed to the DSL who will make a judgement about what action needs to be taken, in accordance with local multi-agency safeguarding procedures.
 The decision about any action, whether or not a referral is made to Social Care, will be recorded clearly by the DSL.